JonasSchulz/BTC-price-guesser/README.md

 - Fix the act warning in the client unit tests
 - Add loading indicators to asynchronous operations on the UI.
 For example, loading the current BTC price
 - Add some form of global state for shared data accross frontend components.
 An example would be the username
+- Add caching so we are not querying the actual BTC price everytime the user refreshes the page